ahwkim/bewd_homework/03-git-methods-interpolation-and-conditionals/methods.md

 2. Outputs the string.
 3. Outputs the string reversed and all capital letters.
 4. Outputs double the length of the string.
-5. _Stretch_ Outputs the first world, capitalized properly.
+5. _STRETCH_ Outputs the first word, capitalized properly.
 (You probably need Google for this one.)

 You can only use one variable.
 You can only use 5 (6 with the stretch goal) lines of Ruby code.
 Whitespace doesn't count as a line of Ruby.